Linear-Convex Optimal Steady-State Control: OSS Controller Design Framework

-If the matrix \eqref{Eq:Gperp-H} is not full row rank, then either the feasible region is empty or one may eliminate constraints without changing the geometry of the feasible region \cite{DB-JNT:97}.

-Under mild assumptions on the optimization problem and plant, we can ensure that the augmented plant arising from from the RFS-OM, ROS-OM, or reduced-error RFS-OM is both stabilizable and detectable for a given $\delta \in \boldsymbol{\delta}$.
-When these conditions hold in the nominal case (when $\boldsymbol{\delta} = \{\vzeros[]\}$), the OSS control problem is solvable via standard LTI design tools, e.g., \cite[Section 16.7]{JPH:09}.
+Under mild assumptions below, we can ensure that the augmented plant \eqref{Eq:OSS-Augmented-Plant} arising from the FS-OM, OS-OM, or REFS-OM is both stabilizable and detectable, which in turn guarantees that a solution of the OSS control problem exists and can be found using standard LTI design methods.